TomPoulton/rspec-puppet-unit-testing/README.md

 ### Update:

-I've created a gem for this that includes a `MockFunction` class and a `TemplateHarness` for testing templates.
-I'll refactor this sample project later, but for now, look at the [rspec-puppet-utils](https://github.com/Accuity/rspec-puppet-utils) project
+I've created a gem for this - [rspec-puppet-utils](https://github.com/Accuity/rspec-puppet-utils) - that includes a `MockFunction` class, a `TemplateHarness` class for testing templates, and a `HierData::Validator` class for checking yaml files.
+I've refactored this sample project to use `rspec-puppet-utils`

 ## The Problem